 This started to change with the advent of Chateau bottling which was heavily promoted by Baron Rothschild at Chateau Mouton Rothschild in 1924.
 The purpose was to offer a guarantee of quality from the property to consumers.
 By 1970, the vast majority of Bordeaux chateaux bottled their own wine.

 Today, with every chateau bottling their own wine, the negociants are responsible for selling and distributing the wine to a myriad of wholesalers, importers and merchants all over the world.
 They are important because part of their responsibilites are to help create new markets.
 Currently, there are more than 400 negociants active in Bordeaux.
 Each chateau works with a different number of negociants.
 Some properties work with 5 different negociants, others work with over 100.
-Of course a few properties, most notably Tertre Roteboeuf in St. Emilion sell direct and do not offer their wines for sale to negociants on the place de Bordeaux.
+Of course a few importabt Bordeaux producers, most notably Tertre Roteboeuf in St. Emilion sell direct to merchants and private customers and do not offer their wines for sale to negociants on the place de Bordeaux.
+Starting with the 2012 vintage, Chateau Latour, the famous First Growth estate ceased to offer their wines as futures.
+Latour made an officiial announcement that they would hold the wines at the Chateau and offer them for sale when they were ready to drink.
+However, the wines would still be sold to the trade through the negociant system.

 The courtier plays an interesting role.
 Long before phones, faxes and Emails, the negociants were all located in the city of Bordeaux in what became known as the negociants quarter, located district of Chartrons.
 Needing to travel by horse or carriage took an entire day.
 The courtier stepped in and carried messages back and forth between the negociants and the chateaux, helping to arrange an agreement between the two parties.
 For this role, the courtier earns 2% of the transaction.
 In today’s world, when communication is instant, some people question if their role is warranted.
 Money and ego are not the best blend for a successful business transaction.
 The courtier is able to remain unemotional and help facilitate an increasingly heated and difficult transaction.
 There are over 120 active courtiers.
 But the number of courtiers working with the top properties is small.
 Less than 20 are actively working with the most famous estates.